 - more common in people with other psychiatric conditions (such as depression, anxiety, personality disorders or people who self-harm).

 If you have seizures, your GP will usually refer you to a specialist for diagnosis.
-This will usually be a neurologist to see if the seizures are epileptic.
-Or you may be referred to a psychiatrist or psychologist (as NES are usually classified as a psychiatric condition).
+This will usually be a neurologist (a doctor who specialises in the brain and nervous system) to see if the seizures are epileptic.
+Or you may be referred to a psychiatrist or psychologist (as dissociative seizures are usually classified as a psychiatric condition).